Thank you for visiting my on-line site! The most recent updates to this site were made on April 9, 2018.

-Permission Notice: Permission is granted for you to copy the information and photos on this website onto your computer for the purpose of establishing a library of information on die varieties in the Wexler Die Variety Files.
+Permission Notice: The material on this website is copyright 2018.
+Permission is granted for you to copy the information and photos on this website onto your computer for the purpose of establishing a library of information on die varieties in the Wexler Die Variety Files.
 The information and photos may not be shared with any other individuals.
 The information and photos may not be used in any other websites, books, magazines, newspapers, or other media without written permission.

 The primary purpose of this site is to serve as a source of information for collectors of coins with die varieties.
 What are die varieties?
 We define die varieties to be differences in the design that appears on the coins for a particular year and denomination.
 In the Wexler Die Variety Files we recognize two categories for die varieties - Intentional Die Varieties and Unintentional Die Varieties.